JithinJNair/ML-Projects/News document classification/Readme.md

 - Performed model validation using unseen bbc articles with Logistic regression,SVM and Random Forest methods.
 - Performed model evaluation on data scrapped from inshorts.com with Logistic regression,SVM and Random Forest methods.
-- SVM is selected for Document classiffier application development.
+- LogisticRegression is selected for Document classiffier application development.

 ## Summary & Conclusion